AkashTirkey/CODSOFT/README.md

 # CODSOFT
-Adding all the tasks projects here in this repository!
+Adding all the projects related tasks here in this repository!